-1. check the water level in the field, 3 times a day.
+1. What is the perimeter of Ramaiah's field?
+He walks along the boundary of his field to check the water level in the field, 3 times a day.
 What is the total distance he walks on doing so?

-- 2. Rani wants to put a lace around the table cloth and 6 table mats. - (a) How much lace does she need to buy for the table cloth? - (b) How much lace will she need to buy for 6 table mats? - (c) What is the total length of lace that Rani needs to buy? - Im 75 cm up yç ul u 35 cm yç - 3.
-Measure and find the perimeter of the shapes given below.
+- 2. Rani wants to put a lace around the table cloth and 6 table mats. - (a) How much lace does she need to buy for the table cloth? - (b) How much lace will she need to buy for 6 table mats? - (c) What is the total length of lace that Rani needs to buy?

+3. Measure and find the perimeter of the shapes given below.